hardy12994/xlconverter/README.md

  Nowdays everything is easly maintain if we are dealing with objects .As I have face many problems while in uploading excel file ,taking data from excel and play with each Cell of excel file .This Converter is just a interface which helps to get objects from excel Or excel from objects.

- Here are the two Converters present in it :
+ Here are the two Converters and Some Getters(define below) present in it :

 - Excel to Objects
 - Objects to Excel